-Players notes - Voltage Starve-able Big M type pedal re-configured as a boost to utilise an amps preamp and create the sound of a Big M pedal being played into a loud amplifier at much lower volumes.
-Includes mids control, front end boost, and is tuned to within an inch of it's life to be the most...everything.
-Massive output from the start, insanely wide EQ sweep, designed to be the dirtiest of dirty boosts.
+Players notes - Voltage Starve-able Big M type pedal with dialable boost for pushing the front end of an amplifier.
+Is tuned to within an inch of it's life to be the most...everything.
+Massive output on tap, insanely wide EQ sweep, designed to be the dirtiest of dirty.
 Note clarity in chords is bang on and responds very well to playing dynamics.
 Lots of fun.
-It does loads of things that other things do too but we whole heartedly recommend chucking the song book out the window, forgetting everything you think you know about pedals, plugging straight in, putting nothing between this and your amp and making something new.
-Any effects are best placed in the effects loop of your amp (search "4 cable method").
-If you notice a huge volume difference between the Power Fuzz and your clean tone, slowly increase the gain dial on your amplifier until they level out.
+It does loads of things that other things do too but we whole heartedly recommend chucking the song book out the window, forgetting everything you think you know about pedals, plugging straight in, and making something new.

 We reckon there's no better sound than a sick distortion pedal absolutely smashing the front end of a loud and dirty amp.
-The Power Fuzz started out life as one of the sickest pedals going, the venerable "Migbuff Pie", and has been designed to slam the front end of an amp harder than you could ever think possible.
+The Hungry Beaver started out life as one of the sickest pedals going, the venerable "Migbuff Pie".
 If a Migbuff was a chimp, these thing are Leonardo Da Vinci mate!
-If you are expecting to drop it into your pedalboard though, dial it like you would any other pedal, and send it in to a beautifully crafted wide open clean channel, it will hurt you, and you will cry.
-You plug these nasty Castors into the front end of a dirty amp like they did in the good old days though, and you're going to discover things you never knew were possible.
+Drop this nasty Castor onto your pedalboard and you're going to discover things you never knew were possible from this type of circuit.
 Tight crunching distortions.
 Sustains that go on for days.
 Sludgy power doom.
 Synthy pads.
 Nasty, spitting growls.
 Trashy, thrashy, mashed up messes.
 Sub octaves crawling out from the deep and ring mods raining down from on high.
+It's hilariously fun.

 -